stroobandt/lua-filters/math2svg/README.md

 This string key value allows to load one or more comma separated [MathJax extensions for TeX and LaTeX](https://docs.mathjax.org/en/latest/input/tex/extensions.html) present on the system.
 These MathJaX extensions reside in a subdirectory of the `mathjax-node-cli` installation directory.

-Take, for example, the installation directory of the extensions is `/usr/local/lib/node_modules/mathjax-node-cli/node_modules/mathjax/unpacked/extensions/`
+Take for example, the installation directory of the extensions is `/usr/local/lib/node_modules/mathjax-node-cli/node_modules/mathjax/unpacked/extensions/`
 It contains a subdirectory `TeX` with the extension file `AMSmath.js`.
 This MathJaX extension can be loaded by specifying the string `'TeX/AMSmath'` as the value of the `math2svg_extensions` key.